PTE Speaking: Read Aloud

 - The reading texts can be up to 60 words in length.

-- You will be given time to prepare.
-The amount of time you have will vary for each item, but it is usually 30–40 seconds.
+- You’ll be given time to prepare.
+The amount of time you have will vary for each item, but it’s usually 30–40 seconds.

-- At the end of your preparation time, the status will change to “Recording”, and you should begin to read the text aloud.
-The amount of time you have to read each text will vary, but it is usually 30–40 seconds.
+- At the end of your preparation time, the status will change to “Recording”, and you should start reading the text aloud.
+The amount of time you have to read each text will vary, but it’s usually 30–40 seconds.

-- When the time runs out – or you are silent for more than three seconds – the status will change to “Completed”.
+- When the time runs out – or you’re silent for more than three seconds – the status will change to “Completed”.

 - Partial credit scoring applies.

-- You only have one chance – you will not be able to re-record your response.
+- You only have one chance – you won’t be able to re-record your response.

-- You will answer six or seven Read aloud questions in the speaking test.
+- You’ll answer six or seven Read aloud questions in the speaking test.